shivkurtarkar/chat-moderation/README.md

 Focus of these project is to build production machine learning service with experiment tracking, pipeline automation, observability and ci/cd rather than building the most accurate prediction model.

 ## Technical details

 - Deployment platform: kubernetes,
-- Experiment tracking: MLFLOW
+- Experiment tracking: mlflow, minio, postgres
-- Workflow orchestration: argo workflow
+- Workflow orchestration: argo workflow, hera (for making it simple to submit workflows)
-- CI/CD: github, argo workflow, argo cd
+- CI/CD: github, argo workflow, argocd
-- Monitoring: prometheus + graphana
+- Monitoring: prometheus + graphana (not implemented yet)

+#### High level overview

+I started with jupyter notebook in modeling dir. after building model, I converted it into a workflow.
+Argo workflow is used for handling pipeline and  Hera python library is used to submit the the workflow. you can find workflow scripts in workflow directory.
+For experiment tracking mlflow is been used.
+Mlflow is connected to postgres for storing experiment metadata and minio as model repository.
+Best model is deployed as flask api service while Chat ui is build using strimlit. both of these are located in deploymet/prediction_service and deployment/frontend respectively.
+Argocd is used for deploying applications and argo worflow is used for ci workflow.
+Ci templates can be found in deployment/cicd-workflow dir.
+All applications are described in yaml for argocd under deployment/argoproj. deployment/argoproj/infra points to all yaml for all tools including argocd, argoworkflow, mlflow, minio, postgres which plays supporting role.
+Precommit config and project configs are under deployment/prediction_service.
+Make file is been used to make it easy to build and run code locally.

 ## Pictures
 ![ui](images/ui.png)